brandizzi/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/01-preparing-ios-projects-for-liferay-screens.markdown

 8.0 or above, you can prepare it for Screens by adding a single line to your project's `Podfile` and using CocoaPods to complete configuration.
 This is possible because Liferay Screens is released as a standard [CocoaPods](https://cocoapods.org) dependency.
-If you need to support iOS 8, however, then you must manually add Screens to your project.
+If you need to support iOS versions below 8.0, however, then you must manually add Screens to your project.
 This CocoaPods [article](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks) explains why.
 As you've probably guessed, manually adding Screens to your